Casdin Capital

 Series A in 2020

-ONI is a leader in super-resolution microscopy, offering innovative tools that enhance biological research.
-The company has developed the Nanoimager, the first benchtop super-resolution microscope, which provides unprecedented usability and precision for researchers.
-This device enables access to various super-resolution techniques, including dSTORM, PALM, smFRET, and single-particle tracking, facilitating a deeper understanding of cellular structures and functions.
-ONI's products are increasingly adopted by academic researchers and pharmaceutical companies, with installations in prominent laboratories such as those at the Universities of Oxford, Cambridge, and Harvard.
-The company's mission is to democratize scientific discovery by making advanced imaging technology more accessible and affordable, thereby empowering researchers to visualize and share the intricate details of life.
-Recognized for its innovative contributions, ONI has received accolades such as being named a Disruptor to Watch and winning Best Business Start-up at the IOP Awards.
-Through its commitment to advancing scientific research, ONI aims to accelerate discoveries that can lead to improved health outcomes.
+ONI is a pioneering company in super-resolution microscopy, dedicated to making advanced imaging technology accessible to researchers.
+Its flagship product, the Nanoimager, is the first benchtop-sized super-resolution microscope, significantly enhancing usability and precision in biological research.
+This innovative device allows users to access various super-resolution techniques, including dSTORM, PALM, smFRET, and single-particle tracking, facilitating a deeper understanding of cellular structures and functions.
+ONI's products are increasingly adopted by leading laboratories worldwide, including institutions such as the Universities of Oxford, Cambridge, and Harvard.
+The company's mission is to democratize super-resolution fluorescence imaging, thereby accelerating scientific discovery and aiding in disease research by enabling researchers to visualize and comprehend the intricate details of life at the molecular level.
+Recognized for its contributions to the field, ONI has received accolades for its innovative approach and commitment to enhancing the effectiveness and accessibility of scientific research.

 Tango Therapeutics